GetSure

 Creating a Joint Bank Account

 A person’s assets may be temporarily unavailable to his or her family members upon death until the estate is settled.
-Even if there are funds available in the account, their loved ones will still not be able to make use of it to pay for the funeral.
+Even if funds are available in the account, their loved ones will still be unable to use it to pay for the funeral.

 Setting up a joint account can solve the problem, with the designated survivor having immediate access to the funds.